Sema4AI/vscode-extension/sema4ai-code/README.md

-This folder contains the sourced for `Sema4.ai Code`.
+This folder contains the sources for `Sema4.ai Code`.